 All Saints Presents.... is our monthly lecture series, where we invite guest speakers to share their perspectives on important topics facing the church and the world today.

-Our first series for autumn 2022 is Queer Theology.
-We’re excited to invite three guest speakers to share their perspectives on the church, theology and the LGBTQ+ community.
+Our next series for autumn 2023 is Eco Theology.
+We’re excited to invite three guest speakers to share their perspectives on a faith-based response to the climate emergency.

 The format of the sessions will be a talk plus Q&A, and One Bread café will be open afterwards serving drinks and refreshments so you can stick around to continue the conversation.